izzypt/Philosophers/README.md

 # A summary on the allowed functions from <pthread.h>

 - pthread_create():
   - This function is used to create a new thread of execution within a program.
-It takes a function pointer as an argument, which specifies the starting point of the new thread's execution.
-The newly created thread runs concurrently with the main thread, allowing for parallel execution.
+  - It takes a function pointer as an argument, which specifies the starting point of the new thread's execution.
+  - The newly created thread runs concurrently with the main thread, allowing for parallel execution.
+  - On success, it returns 0, and on failure, it returns an error code.

 - pthread_join():
   - It is used to wait for a thread to terminate and retrieve its exit status.
   - When a thread is joined, the calling thread blocks until the specified thread finishes execution.